logo

 Before my dog passed away, Gator would always sit with his back towards me right in front of me on the couch.

-He liked me rubbing his back and petting him and he would look up at want kisses.
-So I think it’s an affection from your dog and wants to be petted and loved!
+He liked me rubbing his back and petting him, and he would look up wanting kisses.
+So I think it’s an expression of affection from your dog, and they want to be petted and loved!

 Turning their back can also be a sign that the doggo just wants some love.